angelajben/EQ5D-simulation-crosswalks/README.md

 # EQ5D-simulation-crosswalks
-The impact of using EQ-5D value sets or mapping approaches  on cost-utility outcomes: a simulation study
+This study aimes to assess the impact of using EQ-5D value sets or crosswalks on cost-utility outcomes using simulated data